GII-58 Eagle – Cornucopia Flask

 Yellow-Olive Half Pint

-The extremely rare, Eagle – Cornucopia historical flask has a crude embossed eagle with its head turned to the right and slightly raised on what is considered the primary face of the flask.
-Above the eagle are thirteen small five-pointed stars in two arcs, four over nine.
+The obverse side of the Eagle – Cornucopia flask has a crude embossed American eagle with its head erect and turned to the right on what is considered the primary face of the flask.
+Above the eagle are thirteen small five-pointed stars in two arcs, four placed over nine.
 The large breast shield has six verticle bars.
-There are three arrows or thunderbolt in the left talon and a large olive branch in the right talon.
+There are three arrows or thunderbolts in the left talon and a large olive branch in the right talon.
 The tail of the eagle is visible pointing straight down from the bottom point of the shield.
 The olive branch extends below the tail.

 The reverse side of the flask displays a large embossed cornucopia filled with produce and coiled to the left.